 You don't need to file a 1099-NEC for large companies.

-Where do I found out my contractor's tax entity?
+Where do I find my contractor's tax entity?

 In box 3 of their W-9 form.